-The PhD is a 3-4 year full-time low-residency programme with an average work commitment of 30 hours per week.
+The PhD is a three-four year full-time (six years part-time) low-residency programme with an average work commitment of 30 hours per week.
 You will study wherever you live and work conducting independent research with the support of individual advisory teams and peer critique.
 Our programme is built around your practice and your attendance at intensive residencies which offer opportunities to meet other established international artists, curators and writers; participate in presentations, symposia, fora, research seminars and topical workshops, screenings, cultural excursions, talks, peer presentations; and other events including the Transart Trienniale and seeded projects.
 You are required to attend at least one residency per year—three over the duration of the programme—giving six months notice of your attendance/non-attendance at the following residency.

 A residency of 2-3 weeks to commence the program, with option to attend a second residency in six months.
 Residencies are held in different cities, always announced one residency in advance.
 Working with your chosen advisor/s you will identify the goals to achieve in the first 3-6 months of your research and establish a framework that can be used to assess your progress in the early stages of your project.
 By the end of this first year you will complete the Confirmation of Candidature—a formal and comprehensive process that reviews progress and a plan to completion.
 This process will typically take place at a residency and is an opportunity to present your research to an independent panel to identify issues and offer feedback for improvements.